An easy, hearty rigatoni with Italian sausage is the perfect family dinner for cool weather days.

 It’s the pasta I reach for when I want really delicious, comforting, satisfying, oh so decadent pasta.

-This is one of my absolute favorite easy and filling family dinner recipes.
+This is hearty rigatoni with Italian sausage is one of my absolute favorite easy, satisfying family dinner recipes.

 Rigatoni with Italian Sausage Recipe